Mirissa Beach Sri Lanka (Paradise Found!)

 Wild monkeys in the treetops.
 Mirissa Beach Sri Lanka.

-Two easy bus rides south of Hikkaduwa, changing at Galle, things quieten down a lot.
-There are no more big hotels and pizza restaurants, although it looks to me like current building rates will change that soon.
-All that we have in Mirissa is a perfect beach, the main coast road that runs the length of the country lies just behind with a few rudimentary shops and local style eateries and beyond that, the village, nestled into the abundant greenery.
-That’s all that’s here and it is perfect.
+All that we had in Mirissa was a perfect beach, the main coast road that runs the length of the country lay just behind with a few rudimentary shops and local-style eateries.
+Beyond that, the village, nestled into the abundant greenery.
+That’s all that was in Mirissa and it was perfect.

-The beach is the cleanest I have ever seen, I haven’t spotted even one piece of washed-up plastic or litter.
-The sea is crystal clear and warm, but not too warm.
-The surf is huge, there are rips, you need to read the sea but they don’t stop the waves being the best fun even for small children with Dad watching them closely.
+The surf is huge in Mirissa, there are rips, you need to read the sea but they don’t stop the waves being the best fun even for small children with Dad watching them closely.
 At the north end of Mirissa Beach the surfers look very happy with the break.

 Eating in Mirissa Sri Lanka

-The sand is dotted with beach shacks and restaurants, mostly simple bamboo and palm frond affairs, no big developments.
+The sand was dotted with beach shacks and restaurants, mostly simple bamboo and palm frond affairs, no big developments.
 For me that is perfect, I love to have a shady table to sit at while I watch the children play in the surf.
-Better yet, a shady table with a cold drink and great curry at reasonable prices.
-At night each table has a candle, each palm tree its own fairy lights.
-I really don’t think I’ve seen a prettier curve of sand.

 Fish restaurant Mirissa Beach